gnawali/purple/assignment/project.md

 communication system that can transmit "hello world" message from the transmitter to the receiver.
 The overall data flow for this project is shown in the following figure.
-In this project, students are going to build a simple LED-to-Photodiode communication system that can transmit "hello world" message from the transmitter to the receiver.
-The overall data flow for this project is shown in the following figure.
 ![dataflow=](images/dataflow-vlc.jpg)
 * Apps: The apps is a userspace program that needs to send some information to PRU so that PRU can control the LED to send the uplayer information.
 For